geoffder/imaging-utils/README.md

   * **Linux:** `user@host /path/to/tiffs $ python /path/to/script/s2p_runner.py`
 * This will run suite2p on all of the tiffs contained in the current directory independantly with the same configuration, outputting a separate `.h5` file for each of the tiffs.
-(The ability to group tiffs into sub-folders (one deep) to be treated as multiple trials from the same scan field for the purposes of improved ROI detection is forthcoming.)
+* Tiffs grouped into sub-folders (one level deep only) will be treated as multiple scans/trials of the same scanfield.
+This should result in more accurate/reliable ROI detection, as the algorithms in suite2p will have more data to work with.
+A single `.h5` (and `.gif`) will be output to the `s2p` directory for each sub-folder.
+Within the hdf5, the extracted recordings will be separated into sub-groups with labels corresponding to the names of the originating tiffs.
+Shared data (e.g. ROI definitions) across trials will be found at the root level as usual.
 * Configuration options are added as additional (optional) arguments with the form `arg=val`, like so:
   * `s2p_runner.py diam=8 gif_timestep=100`